-The major hazard to be avoided is capsize is rare with well sailed cruising multihulls, but can occasionally occur with racers pushed to the limit - just like race car, is that the driver/skipper.
+The major hazard to be avoided is capsize, and a few simple rules make this virtually impossible.
+Capsize is rare with well sailed cruising multihulls, but can occasionally occur with racers pushed to the limit - just like race cars.
+The important factor, as with a car, is that the degree of risk is up to the driver/skipper.
 Drive/sail too fast for the conditions and the risk of a crash is higher.
 The decision is yours.

 It is not taken away from you by a heavy keel below, making it impossible to go fast.
-Nobody seriously suggests weighing down a car to prevent a roll over, nor should a sailboat be weighed down to limit performance, just because a few may not have the maturity to sail a fast type of craft safety.
+Nobody seriously suggests weighing down a car to prevent a roll over, nor should a sailboat be weighed down to limit performance, just because a few may not have the maturity to sail a fast type of craft safely.